 31.1 Each hospital shall provide pharmaceutical services either directly within the institution or by contractual arrangement.
-In either instance, there shall be evidence of a current pharmacy license in compliance with section 5-19-28 of reference 13.
-Pharmaceutical services shall be provided in accordance with the regulations of reference 62 herein.
+In either instance, there shall be evidence of a current pharmacy license in compliance with § 5-19-28 [Reference 13].
+Pharmaceutical services shall be provided in accordance with Reference 62 of these Regulations.